RyanNielson/SimpleSpriteAnimator/README.md

 ## Demo

-This project contains a demo in the `SpriteAnimatorDemo` folder.
+This project contains a demo in the `SimpleSpriteAnimatorDemo` folder.
 This includes an example of two animations, and a game object with an attached `Sprite Animator` component.
 It demonstrates changing animations using two GUI buttons.